headassbtw/CustomMenuText/README.md

-the unity project did get an update but most of the custom functions are broken as shit, because fuck you TextMeshPro, that's why
+the unity project got an update, and font creation is almost one-click now!